Betsy DeVos: Other

 On June 2, 2017, DeVos announced her support of President Trump's decision to withdraw from the Paris Agreement the prior day.

 On July 13, 2017, Candice Jackson, who is a sexual assault survivor, organized a meeting with DeVos, college sexual assault victims, accused assailants, and higher education officials, and said she would look at policies on sexual assault accusations on campuses from the Obama administration to see if accused students were treated within their rights.
 Asked by CBS 60 Minutes reporter Lesley Stahl about her repeal of Obama administration guidelines for colleges dealing with reports of sexual assaults, she said her concern was for men falsely accused of such assaults.
 "Survivors, victims of a lack of due process, and campus administrators have all told me that the current approach does a disservice to everyone involved," said DeVos.
 However, some survivors of sexual assault and harassment and organizations which advocate on their behalf oppose the changes and say they would make schools more dangerous.

 In October 2017, DeVos revoked 72 guidance documents of the Office of Special Education and Rehabilitative Services which outlined the rights of disabled students under the Individuals with Disabilities Education Act and the Rehabilitation Act.

-In a January 2018 speech, Devos said that the American Federation of Teachers (AFT) found that "60 percent of its teachers reported having moderate to no influence over the content and skills taught in their own classrooms."
-In response, AFT noted that in the same survey of around 5,000 educators, 86% felt that Devos had disrespected them.
+In a January 2018 speech, DeVos said that the American Federation of Teachers (AFT) found that "60 percent of its teachers reported having moderate to no influence over the content and skills taught in their own classrooms."
+In response, AFT noted that in the same survey of around 5,000 educators, 86% felt that DeVos had disrespected them.

 In March 2018, DeVos announced a School Safety Commission, to provide meaningful and actionable recommendations.
 Members were four Cabinet members, including herself.
 The organization held a meeting on March 28 and a gathering of school shooting survivors and families on April 17.

-In late May 2018, Devos said that she believed it was "a school decision" on whether to report a student's family to the Immigration and Customs Enforcement (ICE) if the student or their family are undocumented immigrants.
+In late May 2018, DeVos said that she believed it was "a school decision" on whether to report a student's family to the Immigration and Customs Enforcement (ICE) if the student or their family are undocumented immigrants.
 However, under Plyler v.
-Doe, the American Supreme Court ruled under the American constitution, schools are obligated to provide schooling irrespective of immigration status.
+Doe, the American Supreme Court ruled under the US constitution, schools are obligated to provide schooling irrespective of immigration status.
 The American Civil Liberties Union has said that because of this, it would be unconstitutional for schools to report students or their families to ICE.

 In 2019, DeVos unsuccessfully attempted to cut federal funding for the Special Olympics from her department's budget, which she had also attempted to cut in her previous two annual budgets.